tmart234/tmart234.github.io/_posts/2026-04-09-nmap-dicom.md

 This is where it starts getting spicy.
 If NMAP's dicom-ping gets an association accepted with the generic "ANY-SCP" AE Title, you'll see: **"Any AET is accepted (Insecure)"**.

 Now let me be very clear about what AE Titles actually are.
 They're identifiers.
 That's it.
 Somewhere along the way, many DICOM systems repurposed them as a weak access-control mechanism.
 At best, they're ACL-ish.
 They are absolutely **NOT** real cryptographic authentication.
-Having "Any AE Title accepted" is basically a wildcard (`*`) in your ACL.
+Having "Any AE Title accepted" is basically a wildcard (`*`) in your ACL — a lightweight authorization control, not a cryptographic one.
 The door is wide open.

 That said, there are some edge cases.
 [DICOM PS3.15](https://dicom.nema.org/medical/dicom/current/output/html/part15.html) defines actual authentication mechanisms that *can* be negotiated on top of the association.
 Specifically, it covers: